-In March 2020, the World Health Organization declared COVID-19 to be a global pandemic.
-The pandemic and related measures taken to contain the spread of COVID-19, such as government-mandated business closures, orders to "shelter in place," or SIPs, and travel and transportation restrictions, have negatively affected the U.S. and global economies, disrupted global supply chains, and led to unprecedented levels of unemployment.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic.
+The pandemic and related measures taken to contain the spread of COVID-19, such as government-mandated business closures, "shelter in place" orders, or SIPs, and travel and transportation restrictions, have negatively affected the U.S. and global economies, disrupted global supply chains, and led to unprecedented levels of unemployment.
 We, and other businesses within the insurance industry, have been impacted by certain individual state bulletins that were issued in 2020 and outlined COVID-19 premium relief efforts, including restrictions on the ability to cancel policies for non-payment, requirements to defer insurance premium payments for up to 60 days and restrictions on increasing policy premiums.
-The COVID-19 pandemic has impacted and may further impact the broader economic environment, including negatively impacting unemployment levels, economic growth, the proper functioning of financial and capital markets and interest
+The COVID-19 pandemic has impacted and may further impact the broader economic environment, including negatively impacting unemployment levels, economic growth, the proper functioning of financial and capital markets and interest rates.

 As a result of the SIPs that started to occur toward the end of March 2020, our customers drove less and we had a resulting decline in loss coverages during the first quarter of 2020.
+Most parts of the country eased COVID-19 related restrictions and began to return to customary levels of business activity during the second quarter of 2021.

-We have seen miles driven roughly return to pre-COVID levels during the quarter, although claims frequency has not yet rebounded to historic norms.
-This primarily impacted our Loss and Loss Adjustment Expenses.
-As the COVID-19 pandemic continues to develop, there is uncertainty around the severity and duration of the pandemic and the pandemic's potential impact on our business and our financial performance.
-See the section titled "Risk Factors" in the 2020 Annual Report on Form 10-K for more details.
+We are now seeing miles driven exceed pre-COVID-19 levels, especially in the latter part of the current quarter.
+As a result of the increase in miles driven, we expect claims frequency to rebound accordingly.
+This has primarily impacted our LAE.
+The American Rescue Plan Act became law in March of 2021 and provided a third round of stimulus payments from the federal government to many American consumers.
+The easing of COVID-19 SIPs and these stimulus payments have led to an unexpected surge in interest in vehicle and auto insurance purchases.
+This elevated interest has resulted in a significant increase in customer acquisition and advertising campaigns in digital channels on the part of our competitors, increasing our customer acquisition costs.
+With the recent surge of the Delta variant of COVID-19 across the United States and increasing rates of COVID-19 cases and hospitalizations, it is unclear what the impact of the pandemic will be on the second half of 2021.
+As the COVID-19 pandemic continues, there is ongoing uncertainty around the severity and duration of the pandemic and the pandemic's potential impact on our business and our financial performance.
+See the section titled "Risk Factors" in the 2020 10-K for more details.